[[caption-width-right:332:It can kill you. Still [[TheWorldIsJustAwesome looks incredibly cool]], though.]]

 *** When you get to your shelter, get on your knees, crouch down and cover your head, put on your motorcycle helmet and/or bike helmet and goggles, and cover your head [[http://www.spc.noaa.gov/faq/tornado/crouch.jpg like so.]]

 *** '''IF YOU ARE IN A MOBILE HOME, ''GET OUT IMMEDIATELY!!!'' ''' Put on your helmet as you are doing so.
 Then, head to the nearest underground space or fixed structure and get inside, or head into the closest ditch if there isn't anything else nearby.
 If you have more lead time (20-30 minutes of warning) driving out of the storm's path is a better idea than a ditch.
 Mobile homes are '' '''VERY''' '' dangerous places to be in a tornado, and can be destroyed by even the smallest ones.
-Despite previous advice to the contrary, you even have a better chance of surviving ''driving away from the tornado in a vehicle'' or ''outside in a ditch'' than you do in a mobile home.
-GET.
-OUT.
-Unless, of course, you have an underground shelter built under or next to the mobilehome, in which case get down into it.
+Despite previous advice to the contrary, you even have a better chance of surviving ''driving away from the tornado in a vehicle'' or ''outside in a ditch'' than you do in a mobile home. [[PunctuatedForEmphasis GET.
+OUT.]]
+Unless, of course, you have an underground shelter built under or next to the mobile home, in which case get down into it.

 ** '''IF YOU ARE OUTDOORS:'''

 *** If there is a fixed structure nearby, like a house or a gas station, head inside and get into an inside room.
+If you find yourself in a building that has a lot of open space (such as a supermarket or a bank), head for the sturdiest place you can, such as a walk-in freezer or a vault if at all possible.

 *** If there is not a fixed structure nearby, or there is and you don't think you could get to it in time, try and find a low spot, like a ditch, dive into it, lie flat on your belly, and put your hands over your head.